-Rebecca Jiang, Co-Manager of JPMorgan China Growth & Income, added: “We remain optimistic about the long-term prospects for the Chinese economy, which continues to be bolstered by the strong entrepreneurial ethos of China’s private businesses as well as the growing demand from the country’s burgeoning middle class.”
+Rebecca Jiang, co-manager of JPMorgan China Growth & Income, said: “We remain optimistic about the long-term prospects for the Chinese economy, which continues to be bolstered by the strong entrepreneurial ethos of China’s private businesses as well as the growing demand from the country’s burgeoning middle class.”

 Exposure to China: Funds and trusts to consider